-To use the IFit and Google maps functionality to be able to workout as if you are “outside” with rides from all around the world you need to purchase the IFit.com module which costs $99 a year.
+To use the IFit and Google maps functionality to be able to workout as if you are “outside” with rides from all around the world you need to purchase the IFit.com module which has a recurring fee.
 This module works with your WiFi to adjust the resistance for hill climbs and track where you are.

 I’ve not signed up for it.
 But from what I can find out without subscribing (you don’t seem to be able to get a free membership to iFit.com) is that it isn’t the easiest to work.

 You need to plug the iFit module into the console then you select your profile and then press one of the iFit buttons on the console to select the workout you want to use.
 If you remove the module (or don’t have one I think) you can push the iFit buttons on the console to tryout a demo workout.